Franklin, WI Real Estate

 Homes Sold

-The 22 homes sold in February was 1 more than in January.
-This represents a 4.76% increase in sales from January.
-Compared to the same month last year, the number of homes sold decreased by 5, a -18.51% year-over-year decrease.
+The 30 homes sold in April was the same as in March.
+Compared to the same month last year, the number of homes sold decreased by 20, a -40% year-over-year decrease.

 Homes sold is the total count of properties in the market area that have had a closed sale during the specified month as reported in the MLS systems operating within the market area.